yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 And lastly one last minor buff to Linux desktop users, from the hands of newcomer [ReillyBrogan](https://github.com/ReillyBrogan).

 When using a Wayland compositor, program windows are matched to their `.desktop` shortcut file.
-The appId window property is intended to match the name of the `.desktop` file, for example, `org.yuzu_emu.yuzu.desktop`.
+The `appId` window property is intended to match the name of the `.desktop` file, for example, `org.yuzu_emu.yuzu.desktop`.
-Plasma desktop by default sets this property to the name of the binary file, which in this case is just `yuzu`, and doesn’t match the expected value of `org.yuzu_emu.yuzu`.
+Plasma desktop, by default, sets this property to the name of the binary file, which in this case is just `yuzu`, and doesn’t match the expected value of `org.yuzu_emu.yuzu`.
 This led to Plasma desktop users (Steam Deck included) displaying yuzu without our glorious icon.
 One {{< gh-hovercard "12521" "manual override" >}} later, and the icon is properly there.
 Thank you!

 ## Hardware section

-Not much to mention this time, but there’s a few nits that deserve to be brought up.

 ## NVIDIA, safe to update